mgp25/OpenLTE/README.md

 **Note that the first 3 digits of IMSI is the MCC** (or Mobile Country Code) **and the two digits after the MCC is the MNC** (or Mobile Network Code).
 In the above example the MCC is 901 and the MNC is 55.
 It is not necessary but helps the Mobile Station a lot to set the MCC/MNC of your LTE network as your programmed SIM cards dictates.
 You can change the IMSI value during the SIM card programming stage also to match the specification of a test network: `MCC=001` and `MNC=01`.

+Please, note that you will need to setup an APN on your device in order to successfully have data connectivity.
+We will add indications on how to achieve this as far as our work progresses.

 **You should NEVER use the MCC/MNC configuration of a commercial provider!**